d2l-ai/d2l-vi/chapter_recurrent-modern/bi-rnn_vn.md

 ### Training a Bidirectional RNN for the Wrong Application
 -->

-### Huấn luyện một mạng RNN hai chiều cho Ứng dụng Sai
+### Huấn luyện mạng RNN hai chiều không phù hợp với ứng dụng

 <!--
 If we were to ignore all advice regarding the fact that bidirectional LSTMs use past and future data and simply apply it to language models, we will get estimates with acceptable perplexity.